huan/ducks/README.md

 ### 4 Using Ducks

-The Vanilla Style and Ducks Style is doing exactly the same thing.
+The Vanilla Style and Ducksify Style is doing exactly the same thing.

 #### The Vanilla Style